edurush-io/systools/README.md

-  -h, --help            show this help message and exit --max_pids MAX_PIDS   Max num of pids to show --threads             Include also threads in the output --max_threads MAX_THREADS
+  -h, --help            show this help message and exit --max_pids MAX_PIDS   Max num of pids to show --threads             Include also threads in the output --include_self        Include also stats from this script --max_threads MAX_THREADS
                         Max num of threads per pid to show (requires --threads)

 ```
 lsod sample output 1: